 Once you have decided to make a change and get help for your addiction problem, the next step is to explaore your treatment facility options.
 Keep in mind that there is no one-size fits all facility.
 The most effective way to find an appropriate treatment program that meets your particular needs is to speak with an addiction treatment professional who can assess your specific situation and give you various treatment facility options based on your exact needs.
 We can help you with this.
 Simply call our Drug Treatment Help-Line at 1-877-683-7818 and you will be connected to an addiction treatment specialist who can help you find the correct treatment program for you.

-Individuals with co-occurring mental and drug use disorders are what are identified in the field of alcohol and drug treatment as dual diagnosis clients.
-These clients must deal with both disorders whilst in rehab in order to find resolution because one often triggers the other.
-Luckily, there are several alcohol and drug rehab centers who can specifically address the problems that persons with co-occurring mental and drug abuse issues face to enable them to not only become sober but mentally stable and also able to lead a much higher quality lifestyle and never consider it wise to self medicate with drugs and alcohol.
+Individuals with co-occurring mental and drug abuse issues are what are known in the field of drug and alcohol rehab as dual diagnosis clients.
+These individuals must handle both disorders whilst in rehab in order to find resolution because one usually triggers the other.
+Fortunately, there are several alcohol and drug treatment facilities that can specifically address the problems that persons with co-occurring mental and drug abuse issues face so that they can not just become sober but mentally stable and also able to lead a much better quality lifestyle and not consider it wise to self medicate with alcohol and drugs.

 20 treatment listings in or near Minot, North Dakota: